Asparagine

 Asparagine (symbol Asn or N) is an α-amino acid that is used in the biosynthesis of proteins.
 It contains an α-amino group (which is in the protonated −NH form under biological conditions), an α-carboxylic acid group (which is in the deprotonated −COO− form under biological conditions), and a side chain carboxamide, classifying it as a polar (at physiological pH), aliphatic amino acid.
 It is non-essential in humans, meaning the body can synthesize it.
 It is encoded by the codons AAU and AAC.

+The one-letter symbol N for asparagine was assigned arbitrarily, with the proposed mnemonic asparagiNe;

 History

 Asparagine was first isolated in 1806 in a crystalline form by French chemists Louis Nicolas Vauquelin and Pierre Jean Robiquet (then a young assistant).
 It was isolated from asparagus juice, in which it is abundant, hence the chosen name.
 It was the first amino acid to be isolated.

 Three years later, in 1809, Pierre Jean Robiquet identified a substance from liquorice root with properties which he qualified as very similar to those of asparagine, and which Plisson identified in 1828 as asparagine itself.